 Mole Valley has a number of economically active residents far surpassing the national average at 88.5% compared to 77.8%.
 Some 52.7% of workers are employed as managers, directors and professionals, and the gross weekly pay in Leatherhead is over £100 higher than the national average.

-Mole Valley is home to several industrial estates, which are homes to several other major employers, including a Post Office sorting office, Tesco’s and Sainsbury’s supermarkets and The National Trust, which owns land and has charity offices in Leatherhead.
+Mole Valley is home to several industrial estates, which are homes to several other major employers, including a Post Office sorting office, Tesco’s and Sainsbury’s supermarkets and The National Trust, which owns the land and has charity offices in Leatherhead.

 In July 2016, a regeneration masterplan that could last 10 years and cost £200m was approved by Mole Valley District councillors.
 The plan involves bringing a vibrant urban quarter and a new riverside park to Leatherhead, as well as simplifying the road system and renovating the Swan Centre.